Two people wearing mosquito head nets

 • Travel nets (156 holes/in²): protect against mosquitoes, good ventilation, indoor use

-• Superlight nets (500 holes/in²): protects against most biting insects, versatile indoors and outdoors
+• Superlight nets (500 holes/in²): protect against most biting insects, versatile indoors and outdoors

 • Expedition nets (1001 holes/in²): finest weave, protects against midges and sandflies, ideal for camping in Scotland